MohammedHatemMonir/React-Restaurant/README.md

 -Mahmoud Elhamy Ibrahim (Machine learning & NLP)
 -Ziad Essam Mohamed (UI/UX)

-This project is about a Food ordering website, Allows customers to add meals from their favorite restaurants in a cart then proceed to the checkout.
+This project is about a Food ordering website, Allows customers to write comments (With automatic NLP rating), add meals from their favorite restaurants in a cart then proceed to the checkout.

 Major Functionalities: